LiamHz/liamhz.github.io/md-pages/about.md

 <div class="about">

-lately I’ve been
+lately I've been
 - writing orchestral film music
 - going to concerts in sf: edm, punk, and indie
 - building data pipelines and ai models at numerai
 - experimenting with art: generative, digital, and cartographic
-- furnishing my apartmet -- living w/o roommates for the first time
+- furnishing my apartment -- living w/o roommates for the first time

 in past lives I...
 - went to university for a month